systemseed/drupal_reactjs_boilerplate/README.md

     - edit the created `.env` file in the root of the project and uncomment `PHP_TAG` version for Linux
     - run `make install`

 3. That's it, the app is ready!
+Login credentials for Drupal is `admin` / `admin`.

 # Access applications